jackrobertscott/authpack-client-190806/documents/api/Memberships.md

 Options.

-- workspaceId: `string`: must be related to this workspace.
+- group: `string`: filtered by this groups's id.
-- userId: `string?`: must be related to this user.
+- account: `string?`: filtered by this account's id.
 - limit `number?`: maximum number of memberships returned.
 - skip `number?`: skip this number of memberships.
 - page `number?`: skip this number of memberships multiplied by the limit.